winner225/MateriaDesignInXaml/Advanced-App.xaml.md

-Illustration of how to configure your App.xaml in version 1.0 of the toolkit.
-A simpler mechanism is available for 1.1, but 1.1 is currently under development.
+Illustration of advanced configuration your App.xaml which allows individual hues to be specified.

 ```xml
 <Application x:Class="MaterialDesignColors.WpfExample.App"